 Titles should be short (max.
-120 characters, longer titles will be cut off) and relevant.
-A summary of the abstract (max.
+120 characters) and relevant.
+A summary of the extended abstract (max.
 200 words) must be submitted as well.
-Abstracts must be in English, original and not have appeared in any other publication.
+Extended abstracts must be in English or Russian, original and not have appeared in any other publication.

-The body of the abstract needs to be one to four (1-4) pages in length, paper size A4.
-Longer or shorter sized abstracts will not be included in the review process and therefore be rejected.
-The abstract should consist of text and appropriate figures supporting the key message.
-The text should contain at least one figure and references.
-Pages of text alone are unacceptable.
+The body of the extended abstract needs to be two to ten (2–10) A4 pages in length.
+Longer or shorter sized abstracts will be rejected.
+The extended abstract should consist of text and appropriate figures supporting the key message.
+The text should contain at least one figure, pages of text alone are unacceptable.

-Please do not use more than 1 column for text, do not frame the text, and please upload the body of your abstract as one document with embedded figures.
+Please do not use more than 1 column, do not frame the text or figures, and please upload the body of your extended abstract as one document with figures embedded in the text.

-A good abstract set in the Conference Template [doc: 706 kB] consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
+A good extended abstract set in the template consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
 It should reflect work that is actually completed at the time of submission and not plans or ideas that are still taking shape in the mind of the author or research that is still highly immature.

-- Do not make a coverpage for your abstract.
-EAGE will make this for you with the title, authors and summary.
+- Do not make a coverpage for your extended abstract.
+EAGE will make this for you with the title, authors and summary in English.
 Therefore, do not include this information in the body text of your extended abstract.